edwardbrazier/claudecli/README.md

 >>> /q
 ```

-Now a simple programming-oriented example:
+Now a simple programming-oriented example, again starting from the dist/claudecli directory:
 ```
 > .\claudecli.exe -s ..\..\claudecli -e py,txt -m haiku
+# (some output has been omitted here for clarity)
 >>> Summarise.
 This codebase provides a command-line interface for interacting with the Anthropic Claude AI model.
 It allows users to provide context from local files or directories, set various options, and engage in a conversational session with the